 Now the German scissors aren't for everyone, while they can be quite robust, on those soft and delicate cuts you wouldn't want to be using such a hard strong steel, which is where it's a great idea to have both Japanese and German professional cutting scissors on hand to be able to perform the other softer/ more delicate cuts.

-Most German scissors (especially Glück scissors) Tend to come with a serrated edge making sure no hair slips or slides down the blade, They're also great for detailed cuts as the serration doesn't let the hair slip so there's no room for error especially when used on dry hair, so clearly they cannot be used for slice cutting as the hair will jam on the blade and pull on your clients hair.
+Most German tools (especially Glück scissors) tend to come with a serrated edge making sure no hair slips or slides down the blade, They're also great for detailed cuts as the serration doesn't let the hair slip so there's no room for error especially when used on dry hair, so clearly they cannot be used for slice cutting as the hair will jam on the blade and pull on your clients hair.
 It's also as said above great to use for scissor over comb cutting.
 So to sum it up, Knowing what German scissors are great for the question shouldn't be what are they good for, the question should be WHO are they good for?
-And the answer - Barbers of course, to get through a busy barbering day!
+And the answer - barbers of course, to get through a busy barbering day!

 The difference between German and Japanese scissors is quite obviously the steel used - and that would be either German or Japanese.
 But other than a product description how else could you possibly tell the difference between the two?
 Unless you're a steel enthusiast then your chance of knowing the difference is slim.
 However, the edge of the blade on your chosen scissor is the best way to be able to tell the difference.